• Art magazine

 Work on the new painting.
 Keep encoding your new game.
 Establishing a regular creative routine can be very helpful.
 By taking a defined time for your artistic work every day, it supports you to always stay present, even if you don't feel any motivation.

-Be unscathed if you are not satisfied with the results of this time.
-You can revise this at any time later.
-It is important that they continuously produce.
-Don't be afraid to take small steps to stay on the ball.
+Don't worry if you're not satisfied with the results of this time.
+You can always revise them later.
+What's important is that you continue to produce.
+Don't be afraid to take small steps to stay on track.

 If you have a writing block, just write 100 words a day.
 If you find it difficult to compose music, devote yourself to a small section.
 You may find that 200 words become 200, then 500 and ultimately 1,000.